Oghma-Infinium/Vagabond/Documentation/FAQ.md

 # FAQ

-## How do I open the OAR menu?
+## Q: How do I open the OAR menu?
 How do I open the IED menu?
 > A: These menus have been disabled purposefully.
 Enabling them and messing with these menus is not officially supported.

 ## Q: How do I wait?